-B.1.2.4 Risk Function
+B.1.2.4 Risk Management Function

-The Risk Function is headed by the CRO (PCF-14).
-The CRO is supported by two additional team members and by the AGL Risk Function, who prepare the Solvency II risk capital calculations on our behalf, in line with our Outsourcing Policy.
+The Risk Management Function is headed by the CRO (PCF-14).
+The CRO is supported by three additional team members and by the AGL Risk Management Function, who prepare the Solvency II risk capital calculations on our behalf, in line with our Outsourcing Policy.

-The responsibilities of the Risk Function encompass measuring, mitigating, controlling and monitoring of all risks to the Company, having regard to the risk appetite and any regulatory requirements.
+The responsibilities of the Risk Management Function encompass identifying, measuring, mitigating, controlling and monitoring of all risks to the Company, having regard to the risk appetite and any regulatory requirements.
 The CRO reports directly to the CEO and has direct access to the Chair of the Board Risk Committee and the Board, if required.
 In line with all Allianz Group entities, our CRO also has a functional reporting line to the Allianz SpA CRO and Allianz Group CRO.
 This does not imply the transfer of responsibility or decision making outside of the Company and the Board remains responsible for risk issues.

-Refer to Section B.3.1.2 for more detail on the implementation of Risk Function.
+Refer to Section B.3.1.2 for more detail on the implementation of Risk Management Function.